 * If you keep the muscle tensions the same, that is, the frequencies will not change

-this effect is slight.
+the air, and exerts a smaller change in dynamic pressure.
 The effect on the resonances is large, however.
 Its size depends on

 how pure the